How You Can Cope With A Perpetually Angry Spouse

 • Always thinking it is your fault or you should apologize

-In order to begin coping with your partner’s behavior, it may be helpful to first spend time identifying the root cause of your partner’s anger.
+In order to begin coping with your partner’s behavior, it may be helpful to first spend time identifying the root cause of your partner’s angry behavior, if you can.
 Are there certain events or feelings that are contributing to their anger?
-If they are shouting constantly, identify the reason behind it, distinguishing the reason can be one step on how to stop yelling in a relationship.
-By getting to the bottom of their anger, and avoiding thinking they are wrong, you can have a conversation and work together to address the issue and find effective coping strategies.
-If your partner experiencing difficulty uncovering the reasons behind their anger, they may benefit from counseling to help them get to the root of their feelings.
+If they are shouting constantly, distinguishing the reason can be one step on how to stop yelling in a relationship.
+By getting to the bottom of their angry outbursts, and avoiding thinking they are wrong, you may be able to have a conversation and work together to address the issue and find effective coping strategies.
+If your partner or husband is experiencing difficulty uncovering the reasons behind their anger, they may benefit from counseling to help them get to the root of their feelings.
+Keep in mind that you are not responsible for someone else’s emotions, nor how that person handles their emotions.
+But understanding as much as possible is likely to help you better determine productive responses on your part.

 If you’re feeling overwhelmed by your partner’s anger, it’s important to communicate your concerns.
 Connect with your partner and practice active listening.
-It may help to affect them and show that you are genuinely interested in their feelings and want to help.
+Intentional listening can show that you are genuinely interested in their feelings and want to help.
 Sometimes, the mere act of talking or venting to another person can encourage a breakthrough.
-When you have a conversation with your partner about their anger, it’s important that you allow them to express themselves without judgment.
+When you have a conversation with your partner about their angry behavior, it’s important that you allow them to express themselves without judgment.
 It’s natural to want to express how your partner’s anger affects you, but first, it can be beneficial to simply listen.

 Agustín Farias

 It can be easy to compare our partners to ourselves.
-After all, if we feel like we have control of our emotions, why can’t they?
+After all, if we believe that we have control of our emotions, why can’t they?
 When discussing your partner’s anger, try to keep an open mind and refrain from judgment or blame.
 This should allow them to feel free to speak openly and may increase the chances that you’ll get to the root of the problem.

 3. Consider the source of their anger